samedog/bash-math/README.md

 # bash-math
-why use bc, python or perl to calculate floats when you cna write your own hacky and horrible bash functinos? ask no more for i just made a set of hacky, horrible and unoptimized math functions for bash.
+why use bc, python or perl to calculate floats in your bashscript when you can use hacky and horrible bash functinos? ask no more for i just made a set of hacky, horrible and unoptimized math functions for bash.

 THIS IS A WORK IN PROGRESS